tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/10-Stu_Using_Wallet/README.md

 # Using a Wallet

-In this activity you will create a crypto wallet with [MyCrypto](https://mycrypto.com/).
+In this activity you will create a crypto wallet with [MyCrypto Desktop App](https://download.mycrypto.com/).
 If you have not already installed the MyCrypto App, please follow the instructions in [the installation guide](Supplemental/blockchain-install-guide.md).

-Using MyCrypto, you will be requesting testnet tokens and sending transactions to your fellow students.
+Using MyCrypto Desktop App, you will be requesting testnet tokens and sending transactions to your fellow students.

 ## Instructions